AVeenstra/infinityfs/README.md

 infinityfs
 ==========

-Create an infinite filesystem on linux using python.
+Create an virtual "infinite" filesystem on linux using python.

 ## Install